-In contrast, audio description is confined to a voice just describing the visuals and action as they are happening.
+In contrast, audio description is confined to a voice just describing the visuals and action as they are happening, without further elaboration.

-On the other hand, audio description has the advantages of being scripted and rehearsed, so the language may be richer and more dense, and you can listen to this same content again and again.
+But possible advantages of audio description are that it’s scripted and recorded, so the language may be richer and more dense, and you can listen to this same content again and again.

 Finding content with audio description